-The Anne Anastasi Mission Scholarship – Deadline to apply is June 1st.
+The Anne Anastasi Mission Scholarship – The application Period is every May 1st to June 1st.

 This $500 scholarship honors Psi Beta members who have made a significant mission-related contribution to their Psi Beta chapter and, therefore, the chapter’s impact on others, the campus, or the community.
 The applicant’s contribution should align well with one or more of Psi Beta’s mission areas: service, leadership, scholarship, and/or research.
-Psi Beta is offering ten (10) of these $500 scholarships this spring (2022).
+Psi Beta is offering twenty (20) of these $500 scholarships this spring (2023).
+NOTE: Applicants from chapters having an active Chapter Delegate will be given higher judging priority.

 Here are some examples of mission-related activities: